runcitadel/citadel/README.md

 ## 🧭 Roadmap

 Citadel is fully transparent and built by the community.
-That's why we're sharing our roadmap publicly for everyone.

-The following are planned stable releases, beta releases have already been done.

-### 0.1.0: First release

-- Dark mode
-- Easy migration tool Umbrel -> Citadel
-- Up-to-date apps
-- Fully open backend using [koa](https://github.com/koajs/koa) and licensed under the AGPL v3
-- Up-to-date OS based on Debian Bullseye
+To see milestones and follow current development view the [project board](https://github.com/orgs/runcitadel/projects/3).